tanteckfang/tp/docs/UserGuide.md

 >"Every sunset is an opportunity to reset.
 Every sunrise begins with new eyes."
 > — Richie Norton

-Clearing all entries is your path to a new chapter in your NUSCoursemates.
-In NUSCoursemates, we've made it easy for you to clear all student entries when needed.
+Are you looking to do more than just clearing student courses?
+If you want to make a fresh start and clear your entire NUSCoursemates, you're in the right place.
+NUSCoursemates offers a simple way to clear all student entries when the need arises.

-This feature helps you start fresh or declutter your address book with a single command.
-Follow the simple steps below to clear all entries from your address book:
+**How to do it:** With the straightforward `clear` command, you can begin anew and declutter your address book effortlessly.
+It's as simple as typing "clear".

 Format: `clear`